Ultimate-Hosts-Blacklist/dev-center/dns/README.md

 # DNS

-The Ultimate Hosts Blacklist project offers 2 DNS server that are updated daily.
+The Ultimate Hosts Blacklist project offers 2 DNS servers that are updated daily.
 They are free to use and can be used instead of the other list we offer.

-Both DNS servers are location in Germany.
-They are configurated to answer DNS queries with the [bind](https://www.isc.org/bind/) DNS implementation software.
+Both DNS servers are located in Germany.
+They are configured to answer DNS queries with the [bind](https://www.isc.org/bind/) DNS implementation software.

 Our project follows a Zero-Logging policy.
 Meaning that we don't store any